stormy-ua/dog-breeds-classification/README.md

 ![preview](images/preview.png)

+### Prerequisites

+1. Install Python 2.7
+2. Install all required python dependencies: `pip install -r requirements.txt`

+### Download Data

+1. `cd` to this repo root directory
+2. Execute setup script: `sh ./setup/setup.sh`.
+In its turn the script executes the following other scripts:
+    * Creates all required directories: `sh ./create_dirs.sh`
+    * Downloads Google Inception model: `sh ./inception_download.sh`.
+The link to the frozen TensorFlow model is taken from [here](https://github.com/tensorflow/models/blob/master/tutorials/image/imagenet/classify_image.py#L51)
+    * Downloads [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/): `sh ./download_stanford_dogs_dataset.sh`

+### Prepare Data

+1. Convert downloaded Stanford Dogs Dataset to TensorFlow friendly [TFRecords](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data) file: `python -m src.data_preparation.stanford_ds_to_tfrecords`

-### Usage
+### Train

 This section describes how to build dog breed classification dense neural network model on top of the pre-trained by Google deep neural network (namely Inception model).

-1. `cd` to this repo root directory.
-2. Create all required directories: `sh ./create_dirs.sh`
-3. Download Google Inception model: `sh ./inception_download.sh`.
-The link to the frozen TensorFlow model is taken from [here](https://github.com/tensorflow/models/blob/master/tutorials/image/imagenet/classify_image.py#L51)
-4. Download [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/): `sh ./download_stanford_dogs_dataset.sh`
-5. Install all required python dependencies: `pip install -r requirements.txt`
-6. Convert downloaded Stanford Dogs Dataset to TensorFlow friendly [TFRecords](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data) file: `python stanford_ds_to_tfrecords.py`
-7. Give a name to the model your are going to train by assigning a name to `CURRENT_MODEL_NAME` variable in [consts.py](consts.py#L14) script
+1. Give a name to the model your are going to train by assigning a name to `CURRENT_MODEL_NAME` variable in [consts.py](src/common/consts.py#L14) script
-8. Configure number of layers and number of units in each layer by setting `HEAD_MODEL_LAYERS` variable in [consts.py](consts.py#18)
+2. Configure number of layers and number of units in each layer by setting `HEAD_MODEL_LAYERS` variable in [consts.py](src/common/consts.py#L18)
-9. Train the model: `python train.py`.
-It might take 30-50 minutes depending on the depth of your model and number of epochs (which could be configured in the train.py script itself).
+3. Train the model: `python -m src.training.train`.
+It might take 25-35 minutes depending on the depth of your model and number of epochs (which could be configured in the train.py script itself).
 TensorBoard could be used to observe the training process: `tensorboard --logdir=./summary`

+### Freeze Model

-10. Freeze the model: `python freeze.py`.
+1. Freeze the model: `python -m src.freezing.freeze`.
 This will bind Inception model with the trained on the previous step "head" model and serialize it as a TensorFlow graph with variables represented as constants.
 This frozen model will be ready to use for classification tasks.

+### Analyze

-11. Produce CSV file with predicted vs actual breed.
+1. Produce CSV file with predicted vs actual breed.
 This could be used to analyze precision on the training data e.g. plot a confusion matrix (see [Confusion.ipynb](Confusion.ipynb)).
 Result CSV file goes to `metrics/training_confusion.csv`

+### Infer

-12. Use the model frozen on the previous step to classify an image either available on the filesystem or downloadable as an HTTP resource:
+1. Use the model frozen on the previous step to classify an image either available on the filesystem or downloadable as an HTTP resource:

-`python classify.py uri https://raw.githubusercontent.com/stormy-ua/dog-breeds-classification/master/images/shih-tzu.jpg`
+`python -m src.inference.classify uri https://raw.githubusercontent.com/stormy-ua/dog-breeds-classification/master/images/shih-tzu.jpg`

-`python classify.py file images/airedale.jpg`
+`python -m src.inference.classify file images/airedale.jpg`

  In my case the model was training for 25 mins (5000 epochs) and the following sample classification outputs were produced: